Annual General Meeting

 Summary of proposals

-Proposals would remove references to non-physician members/directors from the articles and bylaws and increase the number of physician directors to ten.
+Proposals would remove references to non-physician members/directors from the articles and bylaws and increase the number of physician directors to 10.
 Changes to the articles require a 2/3 majority and are effective immediately; bylaw changes require a simple majority (50% + 1) and are effective at term ends for directors.

 Proposal would require that all eligible members running for office as defined in the bylaws under section 2:4 appear on the ballot and that members receive the full list of eligible candidates.